chris-mcginnis-ucsf/DoubletFinder/README.md

 ## Updates

+(06/21/2019) Added parallelization to paramSweep_v3 (thanks NathanSkeen!) -- Note: progress no longer updated, but the process is much faster!
+Fixed bug with smaller datasets.
+Updated readme.
 (04/12/2019) Added SCTransform compatibilities to 'paramSweep_v3' and 'doubletFinder_v3'
 (04/08/2019) Added 'PCs' argument to 'doubletFinder', 'doubletFinder_v3', 'paramSweep', and 'paramSweep_v3' to avoid conflicts with dimension reduction preferences.
 Updated readme.